METAL-ShanghaiTech/ViPSN/README.md

 ## Contributors
 - Yuheng Zhao and Kang Zhao contributed early on to the hardware designs in 2017.
 - Xin Li proposed and designed the system of ViPSN in 2019.
 Hong Tang implemented the hardwares of system.
-Li Teng and Jingying Chen helped with some works of EMU.
 - Prof. Junrui Liang oversaw, funded, and originated the project.

 ## Funding